huytran216/EyeHex-toolbox/README.md

 # EyeHex-toolbox
 By Huy Tran and Ariane Ramaekers
-Flyteam, Laboratory of Nuclear Dynamics, UMR3664, Institut Curie
+Faculty of Medical and Heath Technology, Tampere University, Finland Flyteam, Laboratory of Nuclear Dynamics, UMR3664, Institut Curie, France Corresponding email: huy.tran@tuni.fi
-Corresponding email: huy.tran@curie.fr

 ## Introduction
 EyeHex is a MATLAB toolbox for ommatidia segmentation from 2D images of Drosophila eyes.
 The toolbox contains multiple Graphical User Interfaces allowing users to perform: